Working with Robots Can Lead to Social Loafing, Study Finds

 Further research is needed to explore the extent of this issue in real work environments and its impact on work outcomes.
 Understanding the potential negative effects of working with robots will be crucial as technology continues to advance in human-robot collaboration.

 – Cymek, D.H., Onnasch, L. (2021).
-Social Loafing in Human-Robot Collaboration: The Case of Situational Engagement and Exclusion. Граници в роботиката и AI.
+Social Loafing in Human-Robot Collaboration: The Case of Situational Engagement and Exclusion.
+Teorainneacha i Róbataic agus AI.